 Every time you get a new prescription, make sure you:

 - Tell all your providers about all the medicines, supplements, and herbs you take.
-Bring a list of all these with you to your appointments.
+Bring a list of all these with you to your appointments or better yet, bring the medicines in their containers.
 Keep this list in your wallet and with you at all times.

 - Ask what each medicine is for and what side effects to watch for.